-The true legend of the fall, in all its vivid color and grace
+The true legend of the fall, in all its vivid gold color and grace

 How Sokojikara smiths carry on a centuries-old sword-making tradition